artsy/artsy.github.io/source/_posts/2012-05-30-restful-api-caching-cookbook.markdown

 end
 ```

+### Using Memcached via Dalli and Rails.Cache

 A typical Ruby cache supports a block syntax.
 The following example returns a cached copy when available or executes the supplied block and stores the result in the cache.
 In this context `cache` could be `Rails.cache` or an instance of `ActiveSupport::Cache::FileStore`.
-The parameter is the cache key that uniquely identifies the cache entry.
+We use `Rails.cache` with MemCached via the [dalli gem](https://github.com/mperham/dalli) in production.

+### Constructing Cache Keys

 ``` ruby
 cache("count") do